 These acupressure points as mentioned do not mean the skin, muscle, tendon, or the bone.
 These pressure points are only mentioned in terms of consciousness and energy, this shows that the sages must not have derived this knowledge through ordinary methods of sense perception and logical reasoning only.
 Thus the believers of the traditional Chinese medicine system have a strong faith on the ancient sages backed by their experience of the empirical validity of their classic theories and their practical value.

 This classic system of medicine is so popular only because it works every time, and not because the present humans have been able to decode the logic behind its workings, its practice is just based on faith.

 To the traditional Chinese yogi or physician the existence of Channels is as real as is the existence of blood and muscle to the Western physician.
 The Chinese physician also thinks that in order for blood to flow, move their has to be some energy involved, movement and energy are inseparably mixed with one another.
 Movement is the manifestation of the kinetic energy.
 The traditional Chinese medicine system believes that its the Chi (prana) energy that flows with the blood, and as all matter can be controlled this vital energy (Chi) can also be controlled or regulated.

-Since blood has its dedicated blood vessels to flow through within the body, though the concept of blood is in Chinese medicine is very subtle flow which includes energy ( chi-hsuel) or consciousness and body fluids, the energy ( Chi, prana) also has its own dedicated pathways which facilitates it flow within the body.
+Since blood has its dedicated blood vessels to flow through within the body, though the concept of blood in Chinese medicine is a very subtle flow which includes energy ( chi-hsuel) or consciousness and body fluids, the energy ( Chi, prana) also has its own dedicated pathways which facilitates its flow within the body.
 Along with Chi flows the subtle aspect of nourishment or a form of subtle blood, which is different from red blood of the Western medicine system.